nickfarrenkopf/ChaosGame/README.md

 the speed, size, number, color, placement, and shape of iterations.
 Enjoy the program!
 If you find any bugs, please let me know.

-For executable jar files, head to https://drive.google.com/open?id=0B8yloXKNmwBVZ0xxazZuZ2lDQW8
+For executable jar files (Java Runtime Environment needed), head to https://drive.google.com/open?id=0B8yloXKNmwBVZ0xxazZuZ2lDQW8